After completing this chapter, you should be able to do the following:

 Flexibility was identified in Chapter 1 as a health-related as opposed to performance-related component of fitness, although for most of us it may be considered important for both.
 The ability to move a joint or series of joints smoothly and easily throughout a full range of motion is certainly essential to healthy living.
 The arthritic person who suffers from degeneration in one or more joints loses the capacity of painless, nonrestricted motion and is hampered in the performance of daily acts of healthful living.
 Lack of flexibility may result in uncoordinated or awkward movements and may predispose a person to muscle strain.
 Low back pain is frequently associated with tightness of the musculature in the lower spine and also of the hamstring muscles.

 If you are physically active, a lack of flexibility will likely impair your performance.
 For example, if you are a power walker with tight, inelastic hamstring muscles, you may have a problem walking at a fast pace because tight hamstrings restrict your ability to flex the hip joint, thus shortening your stride length.
 Most activities you engage in require relatively "normal" amounts of flexibility.
 However, some activities, such as ballet, karate, tai chi, yoga, and gymnastics, require increased flexibility for superior performance (Fig. 6-1).
 Increased flexibility may increase one's performance through improved balance and reaction time.
-Experts in the field of training and conditioning and developing physical fitness ...
+Experts in the field of training and conditioning and developing ...